6 Things To Do in Lunenburg, Canada

 3 Take a boat trip to see the town from the water

 While on the waterfront, you can tour the Lunenburg Harbor.
-Several companies offer boat tours and it’s a great way to see the town from a different perspective and learn more about its maritime history.
+It’s a great way to see the town from a different perspective.
+You can also learn more about its maritime history.
+Several companies offer boat tours.

 Two sandwich board signs sit on grey wood dock